Alexandra Kehayoglou

-Alexandra Kehayoglou (born 1981) is an Argentinian textile artist.
-She is best known for her large-scale carpets which address topics of climate change.
+Alexandra Kehayoglou (born 1982) is an Argentine textile artist.
+She is best known for her large-scale carpets and tapestries reflecting natural landscapes, works which address the topic of climate change.
 She won the Konex Award from Argentina in 2022.

 Biography

-Kehayoglou was born in 1981 in Buenos Aires, Argentina to a family of carpet-makers.
+Kehayoglou was born in 1982 in Buenos Aires, Argentina to a family of carpet-makers.
 Her grandparents immigrated from Isparta (present-day Turkey) in the 1920s, bringing with them their practice of making Ottoman-style rugs.
 Her grandmother founded a carpet-making company, El Espartano.
 Kehayoglou went on to incorporate the family tradition of carpet-making into her own artistic practice.

-She grew up in a house in Argentina surrounded by a garden, a forest, a farm, and a river, which influenced her artistic interest in nature and the Argentinian landscape.
+She grew up in a house in Argentina surrounded by a garden, a forest, a farm, and a river, which influenced her artistic interest in nature and the Argentine landscape.